Kiwi roadworkers speak out on hard work, safety and that viral video

-In the wake of the controversy over two Kiwi roadworkers' efforts to kill time on the job by flipping cones, the Herald has been contacted the men and women who work everyday to build and maintain our roads.
+In the wake of the controversy over two Kiwi roadworkers' efforts to kill time on the job by flipping cones, the Herald has been contacted by the men and women who work everyday to build and maintain our roads.

 They tell of early starts, long hours and hard work - and a lack of understanding from other Kiwis about what they do.